Tag Archive for 'Outlook'

 Corrupted PST file

 In some cases, a corruption might be so bad that ScanPST is unable to fix it.
 ScanPST will tell you that there are no more errors, but you would still experience issues.
 In this case, you should create a new PST file and copy all items from the old PST into the new one.
-After you do that, close the old PST file (Right-click the top-most folder of the PST, then select “Close”).
+After you do that, close the old PST file (Right-click the top-most folder of the PST, then select “Close”) and start using the new one.

 Note: You can also use scanPST to check and fix your OST files.